buffer/thug/README.rst

 of a user-driven network client application, such as a web browser, and be exploited by an attacker's content.

-Thug is a Python low-interaction honeyclient aimed at mimicing the behavior of a web browser in order to detect and emulate malicious contents.
+Thug is a Python low-interaction honeyclient aimed at mimicking the behavior of a web browser in order to detect and emulate malicious contents.